 - Associated dermatologic skin conditions with or without a family history of kidney cancer such as fibrofolliculomas, leiomyomas, angiofibromas, etc.

 Besides performing genetic testing for known kidney cancer genes using in-house CLIA certified genetic labs, our team also is interested in novel gene discovery.
 By using next generating sequencing techniques, we expect to find new causes that contribute to familial cancer predisposition, some which will result in therapeutic implications.

-If you are interested in being evaluated by Yale’s Hereditary Kidney Cancer and Genetic Assessment Program or want to schedule an in-person or remote consultation, please call one of the following numbers:
+If you are interested in being evaluated by Yale’s Hereditary Kidney Cancer and Genetic Assessment Program, please call one of the following numbers:

 - For patients with a recent kidney cancer diagnosis (less than one year) or who need further kidney cancer treatment: (203) 785-2815